-Based on the Centers for Disease Control (CDC) Cases in the U.S. website, here is the FEHBlog’s chart of new weekly COVID-19 cases and deaths over the 20th through 40th weeks of this year (beginning May 14 and ending October 7; using Thursday as the first day of the week in order to facilitate this weekly update):
+Based on the Centers for Disease Control’s COVID-19 Data Tracker website, here is the FEHBlog’s chart of new weekly COVID-19 cases and deaths over the 14th week of 2020 through 28th week of this year (beginning April 2, 2020, and ending July 14, 2021; using Thursday as the first day of the week in order to facilitate this weekly update):

 and here is the CDC’s latest overall weekly hospitalization rate chart for COVID-19:

-Because the FEHBlog does look at his charts which are intended to show trends, he realized that new deaths chart is flat because new cases greatly exceed new deaths.
-Accordingly here is a chart of new COVID-19 deaths over the same period (May 14 through October 7 (nearly five months).
+The FEHBlog has noticed that the new cases and deaths chart shows a flat line for new weekly deaths because new cases materially exceed new deaths.
+Accordingly here is a chart of new COVID-19 deaths over the period (April 2, 2020, through July 14, 2021):

 Finally here is a COVID-19 vaccinations chart over the period December 17, 2020, through July 14, 2021 which also uses Thursday as the first day of the week: